kvs-coder/HealthKitReporter/README.md

 ### Preparation

-At first in your app's entitlements select HealthKit. and in your app's info.plist file add permissions:
+At first in your app's entitlements select HealthKit.
+If you want to read Clinical Records then also check "Clinical Health Records" under Health Kit.
+***NOTE:*** *You can only tick the "Clinical Health Records" checkmark if your development team has a paid Apple developer subscription.
+To test on a real device, or to publish your application, you will need a paid Apple subscription, but you can still test on the iOS simulator without a subscription by setting the Development Team to None.*

+Then in your app's info.plist file add permissions:

 ```xml
 <key>NSHealthShareUsageDescription</key>